AdobeDocs/analytics.de-DE/help/analyze/legacy-report-builder/home.md

 ---

-# Was ist Legacy Report Builder?
+# Was ist Legacy-Report Builder?

 {{legacy-arb}}